JYeop/react-native-iphone-model-helper/README.md

 // >> false
 ```

+- screenHeight: Returns the screen height of the device.
+(Number type)
+- screenWidth: Returns the screen width of the device.
+(Number type)
-- wr: Returns a number calculated with the ratio of the device width.
-You can import this with 'widthByRatio'.
+- screenRatio: Returns the screen height of the device.
+(Number type)

 ```js
 import { StyleSheet } from "react-native";